Negation and partial axiomatizations of dependence and independence logic revisited: First-order formulas and negatable formulas

 \section{First-order formulas and negatable formulas}

 Formulas of dependence and independence logic can be translated into $\Sigma^1_1$ (\Cref{ind2sigma11}).
-Therefore in the environment of team semantics a first-order formula $\phi$ has two identities: It can be viewed either as a formula of \D or \Ind that is to be evaluated on teams, or as a usual formula of first-order logic that is to be evaluated on single assignments and is possibly (equivalent to) the $\Sigma^1_1$-translation $\tau_\psi$ of some formula $\psi$ of \D or \Ind.
-With the latter reading of a first-order formula $\phi$, for all models $M$ and all assignments $s$, $M\models_s\neg\phi$ iff $M\not\models_s\phi$ holds.
-In this sense, the formula $\neg\phi$ can be interpreted as the ``classical (contradictory) negation" of $\phi$.
+We thus use the term ``first-order formula'' in the team semantics setting in two senses: A first-order formula $\phi$ can be viewed either as a formula of \D or \Ind that is to be evaluated on teams, or as a usual formula of first-order logic that is to be evaluated on single assignments and is possibly (equivalent to) the $\Sigma^1_1$-translation $\tau_\psi$ of some formula $\psi$ of \D or \Ind.
+With the latter reading, $M\models_s\neg\phi$ iff $M\not\models_s\phi$ holds for all models $M$ and assignments $s$, and the formula $\neg\phi$ is thus understood as the classical (contradictory) negation of $\phi$.
 However, on the team semantics side, unless the team $X$ is a singleton, $M\not\models_X\phi$ is in general not equivalent to $M\models_X\neg\phi$.
-To express the contradictory negation in the team semantics setting, let us define the \emph{classical negation} $\sim$ and the \emph{weak classical negation} $\cn$ as follows: \begin{itemize} \item $M\models_X\sim\phi$ iff $M\not\models_X\phi$ \item $M\models_X\cn\phi$ iff either $M\not\models_X\phi$ or $X=\emptyset$ \end{itemize} Since formulas of dependence and independence logic have the empty team property, the classical negation $\sim\phi$ of any formula $\phi$ is not definable in the logics and we are therefore not interested in the classical negation $\sim$ in this paper.
+To express the contradictory negation in the team semantics setting, let us define the \emph{classical negation} $\sim$ and the \emph{weak classical negation} $\cn$ as follows: \begin{itemize} \item {\em $M\models_X\sim\phi$ ~iff~ $M\not\models_X\phi$,} \item {\em $M\models_X\cn\phi$ ~iff~ either $M\not\models_X\phi$ or $X=\emptyset$.} \end{itemize} Since formulas of dependence and independence logic have the empty team property, the classical negation $\sim\phi$ of any formula $\phi$ is not definable in the logics and we are therefore not interested in the classical negation $\sim$ in this paper.
 On the other hand, the weak classical negation $\cn\phi$ can be definable in the logics for some formulas $\phi$.
-We say that a formula $\phi$ is \emph{negatable} in \Ind (or \D) if there is a formula $\psi$ of \Ind (or \D) such that $\cn\phi\equiv\psi$.
-If a formula $\phi$ of \Ind is negatable in \Ind, we also say that $\phi$ is a negatable formula in \Ind or the formula $\phi$ of \Ind is negatable; similarly for \D.
+We say that a formula $\phi$ of \Ind (or \D) is \emph{negatable} if there is a formula $\psi$ of \Ind (or \D) such that $\cn\phi\equiv\psi$.
+In this case, we also say that $\phi$ is negatable in \Ind (or \D).